 \begin{lemma}[Bugeaud, Schleischitz] Let $U_{1},U_{2}$ be integer polynomials of degrees $d_{1}>0$ and $d_{2}>0$ respectively and without common non-constant factor over $\mathbb{Z}[T]$.
 If we let $H=\max_{i=1,2} H(U_i)$, then for any real $\xi$ we have

 for some constant $c=c(d_{1}, d_{2}, \xi)>0$ that does not depend on the $U_i$. \end{lemma}

 The claim is also true for complex $\xi$ with the same proof.
-The next crucial lemma stems from Lemma~\ref{sb} by some pigeon hole principle argument.
+The next crucial lemma stems from Lemma~\ref{sb} by a pigeon hole principle.
 Although not particularly deep, it appears to be new.

 \begin{lemma} Let $d\geq 1$ be an integer, $\xi$ be a real number and $\mu>2d-1$ a real number.
-Then for every $H>1$, at most $\ll_{\mu} \log H$ pairwise coprime integer polynomials $Q$ of degree at most $d$ satisfy the estimate
+Then for every $H>1$, at most $\ll_{\mu} \log H$ pairwise coprime integer polynomials $Q$ of degree at most $d$ satisfy the estimates

 \end{lemma}